redxtech/short.af/readme.md

  - `mongo`: MongoConfig, database access information

 ## usage
-once configured, you should be able to run it with `deno run ./src/main.ts`, or to pass all permissions, `deno run --allow-net ./src/main.ts`.
+once configured, you should be able to run it with `deno run ./src/main.ts`, or to pass all permissions, `deno run --allow-net --allow-read ./src/main.ts`.

 you can shorten new urls from the home page (`/`).